databio/regionset-embedding/README.md

-# regionset-embedding
+# Regionset-embedding

-Regionset-embedding build representation for large genomic data.This code includes the functions to build representations and evaluate that through  the classification of the biological information and finding similairty between bed files on a simulated dataset.
+Regionset-embedding builds representation for large genomic data.
+This code includes the functions to build representations and evaluate that through the classification of the biological information and finding similarity between bed files on a simulated dataset.

 # Dataset:

-The data is available at: http://big.databio.org/papers/region_embedding/
+The data is available at : http://big.databio.org/papers/region_embedding/

-Building representations:
+# Building representations:

 representations_regionset2vec: this file contains functions to shuffle the samples in the training set and training word2vec models.